Salamba Bhujangasana: Sphinx Pose

 Philosophy + Origin

-Cobras and snakes evoke feelings of fear, discomfort, and disgust.
-But in Vedic traditions the cobra symbolizes overcoming and mastering fear.
+Cobras and snakes can evoke feelings of fear, discomfort, and disgust.
+But in Vedic traditions, the cobra symbolizes overcoming and mastering fear.
 Nataraja, an incarnation of Shiva, is often portrayed with a cobra draped around his neck.
 The cobra’s venom is said to represent avidya, or ignorance — the veil that prevents us from recognizing universal truths.
 By mastering fear and learning to see beyond the surface we can come to know freedom, or liberation.

-- Use a blanket under your forearms or pelvis for added comfort
+- Use a blanket under your forearms or pelvis for added comfort.

-- Bring your gaze to the floor for a neck release and stretch
+- Bring your gaze to the floor for a neck release and stretch.

 - Salamba = supported